Early Childhood Teacher

-Kōhanga reo kaiako must ensure the education and care they provide to children benefits children's te reo and tikanga Māori (Māori customs and culture) development.
+Kōhanga reo kaiako must ensure the education and care they provide to children benefits children's te reo and tikanga Māori (Māori culture and customs) development.

 Skills and knowledge

-- good teaching skills, and knowledge of different teaching strategies and learning styles
+- different teaching strategies and learning styles, and good teaching skills

-- knowledge of child learning and development, and of early literacy and numeracy.
+- child learning and development, and early literacy and numeracy.

 Kōhanga reo kaiako also need to be competent in te reo Māori, and knowledgeable about tikanga Māori (Māori culture and customs).